coredns/deployment/kubernetes/README.md

 to use the CoreDNS deployment.
 By re-using the existing service, there is no disruption in servicing requests.

+By default, the deployment script also translates the existing kube-dns configuration into the equivalent CoreDNS Corefile.
+By providing the `-s` option, the deployment script will skip the translation of the ConfigMap from kube-dns to CoreDNS.

 The script doesn't delete the kube-dns deployment or replication controller - you'll have to do that manually, after deploying CoreDNS.